sammad1119/Kubernetes-Setups-and-Configuration/Ingress-setup-on-Kubeadm/Ingress-configuration.md

-## Installation of Nginx Ingress Controller
+## Installation steps for Nginx Ingress Controller

 This guide explains how to install NGINX Ingress Controller in a Kubernetes cluster using manifests.
 In addition, it provides instructions on how to set up role-based access control, create  resources  and also uninstall NGINX Ingress Controller.